dkremiansky/Foundation-Year-Prediction/README.md

 4) A model (representation and classification) of the library fastText  with parameters: vector dimension of a word is 50, N - gram = 2 , the loss function is hierarchical softmax and the number of training rounds is 10
 5) A model (representation and regression) RoBerta  with the parameters: maximum length of 256, batch size also of the training and also of the validation is 8, learning - rate = 0.1 and number of training rounds = 5

+After we have the features I trained classification models that will try to predict the year of establishment given The features.
+For the representation models of tf-idf, Word2Vec and Glove we train 6 classification models: Linear regression, tree-based regression, logistic regression, linear SVC, KNN and MLP.
+I focused in 4 out of 6 models (because I consistently got really bad results in logistic regression and linear SVC).
+For the representation fastText  I used the built-in prediction of the library and did not train a model on my own.
+For RoBerta  I also useD the built-in prediction when actually connecting a regression head to the network (This is through parameter num-labels = 1).